AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/advanced-setup.md

----
-description: Custom configuration and advanced Trunk Check features
----

 # Advanced Setup

+Custom configuration and advanced Trunk Check features.

 The Trunk command line tool can not only manage linters and beautifiers, but also any command line tool, runtimes, and workflow automation actions